wp-plugins/skystats/readme.txt

 == Installation ==

 1. From your WordPress dashboard go to Plugins -> Add New -> Upload Plugin and select the `skystats.zip` file from your computer.
+If you don't see this option you may not have the proper user permissions.
+Please contact your web designer or web host and ask them to give you permissions to install and activate plugins or ask them to install SkyStats for you.
 2. Activate the plugin through the 'Plugins' menu in your WordPress administration dashboard.
 3. A SkyStats menu will appear at the top left of your WordPress dashboard menu.
 4. Go to SkyStats -> Settings, enter your license key and click `validate` (if you don't have a license key, visit https://skystats.com/#pricing to purchase a free, or premium, license key).